Mpdreamz/owin-101/Owin101.IntroducingIAppBuilder/Readme.md

 ﻿# Introducing IAppBuilder

-In the previous example we manually wrap middleware inside eachother this gets rather old pretty quickly if you have a chain of say 8 middleware handlers:
+In the previous example we manually wrap middleware inside eachother however this gets rather old pretty quickly if for instance you have a chain of say 8 middleware handlers:

 `new A(new B(new C(new D(new E())))` ad infinitum much?